-By now you must be very eager to add Osaka to your to go list.
-It is a 100% guaranteed fun experience. the city offers a great mix of culture, history and delicious cuisine.
-In addition, Osaka is also a great starting point for trips to other tourist destinations such as Hiroshima, Nara, Kyoto and Kobe.
+By now you must be very eager to add Osaka to your to-do list.
+It is a 100% guaranteed fun experience. the city offers a great mix of culture, history, and delicious cuisine.
+In addition, Osaka is also a great starting point for trips to other tourist destinations such as Hiroshima, Nara, Kyoto, and Kobe.
 These places are 1-2 hrs. by public transportation from Osaka and offer different, and memorable experiences for you to make your trip even better!
 Please check our other blogs to find out more about them.

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.

 If you are planning on visiting Osaka and need some help organizing your trip, you came to the right place!
 We would be more than happy to help make your trip the best it possibly could be.
 We can advise you on where to go, or even better, hook you up with a local English speaking guide that can show you all of the best spots.
 Let us help you make fun, safe, and unforgettable memories in Osaka!